What are the benefits of a private school?

 Many private schools meet or exceed provincial education standards, and often score high when measuring academic achievements among all school types that take standarized tests and university entrance exams.
 This is highly attributed to the quality of education given to the students in terms of good facilities, and more teacher-student interaction and monitoring.

 So, in summary, private schools offer many benefits over a public education.
 When you examine the top performing schools in your region it comes as no surprise that the top of the list is made up of mostly private schools.
 Although, this may come at the expense of higher costs upfront when compared with a public education, investing in your child’s future is of utmost importance.
-Furthermore, the potential for better academic performance can also lead to more scholarship opportunities when applying to universities, thereby, lowering the long-term costs associated with a private school education.
+Furthermore, the potential for better academic one up mushroom bar performance can also lead to more scholarship opportunities when applying to universities, thereby, lowering the long-term costs associated with a private school education.

 If you would like to learn more about how a private school can benefit your child please contact us today and we’ll give you the resources you need to make the right decision.